About Our Data

 Critical Window (24-72 hours):

-- 70.3% of deaths occur within this timeframe
+- Majority of deaths occur within this timeframe

 - Matches the drug’s expected duration of action